by Ashley Lodato

-Some 1960s-era newlyweds took up golf together or joined bridge circles, but for Gail and Judy Prichard the mutual hobby was baking bread.
+Some 1960s-era newlyweds took up golf together or joined bridge circles, but for Gail (some call him Pete) and Judy Prichard the mutual hobby was baking bread.
 “When Gail and I got married we just started baking bread,” says Judy.
 “We were baking long before we had kids.”

 Judy explains that baking bread using organic ingredients sourced as locally as possible was part of the ethic she and Gail shared early on in their marriage.
 “We planted a garden and grew as much food as we could,” she says.
 “It was all part of our intention to eat as well as we could.”

 Although Judy grew up with a mother who baked bread regularly, Judy didn’t really learn to bake until college.
 “In my early college years, both of my parents were very ill.
 I had to cook for them one summer.
 My mother kind of walked me through it.”
 Taking up bread baking with her new husband, then, was a perfectly logical next step.
 “Now it feels like something I’ve always done,” Judy says.